Application

 Candidates must hold a bachelor's degree from an accredited university or college at the time of application and have a good knowledge in all the following areas: biochemistry, molecular biology, genetics and microbiology.
 Sufficient knowledge in the disciplines of mathematics, physics, chemistry, computer science, and statistics is also required.
 A commission, appointed by the Academic Board, is responsible for collegially analyzing the curriculum studiorum of applicants to verify that the minimum requirements for admission are met.
 If deemed necessary, the commission may integrate this documentary assessment with other forms of assessment, including interviews.
 The master's degree does not have a programmed number of students, with a maximum of 25 places reserved for non-EU students residing outside Italy.

 In addition to the above curricular requirements, English language proficiency equivalent to or higher than level B2 of the Common European Framework of Reference for Languages (CEFR) is required.
-The B2 level requirement is determined by the University Language Center (SLAM) at the time of admission as follows

-- Level of English acquired during a degree program at the University of Milan and certified by the University Language Center (SLAM) no more than four years before the date of the application for admission.
-In this case, the procedure is automatic, and the applicant does not need to attach any certificates to the application.
+- English level achieved during a University of Milan degree programme and certified by the University Language Centre (SLAM) no more than four years before the date of admission application, including levels based on language certificates submitted by the applicant during their Bachelor's degree at the University of Milan.
+In this case the process is automatic, the applicant does not have to attach any certificates to the application;

-- Placement test administered by the University Language Center (SLAM) according to the calendar published on the website: https://www.unimi.it/en/node/39267
+- Entry test administrated by the University Language Centre (SLAM) according to the calendar published on the website: (https://www.unimi.it/en/node/39267/)

-All those who do not submit a valid certificate or who do not meet the required level will be instructed to take the placement test during the admission process.
-Candidates who do not take or do not pass the placement test must obtain a language certificate recognized by the University (see: https://www.unimi.it/en/node/39322) and send it to the SLAM through the InformaStudenti service by the deadline set for the Master's course (https://www.unimi.it/en/node/39267).
+Applicants who do not take or pass the Entry test will be required to obtain a language proficiency certificate recognized by the University (see https://www.unimi.it/en/node/39322) and deliver it to the SLAM via the InformaStudenti service by the deadline fixed for the master's programme (https://www.unimi.it/en/node/39267/).

-Candidates who do not meet this requirement by the deadline will not be admitted to the Master's program and will not be able to take any further tests.
+Applicants who do not meet the requirement by said deadline will not be admitted to the master's degree programme and may not sit any further tests.

 Eligibility assessment

-For detailed information on the application process, please visit: https://www.unimi.it/en/study/bachelor-and-master-study/degree-programm…
+For detailed information on the application process, please visit: https://www.unimi.it/en/study/bachelor-and-master-study/degree-programm….

 The Admissions Committee may request an interview or other forms of evaluation to further assess the applicant's qualifications.
 For non-EU applicants who require a visa, the application deadline is April 30, 2025, due to the visa processing time and the limited number of available places, as stipulated by current regulations.